-THE ASSAM REGIMENT, SHILLONG, ASSAM.
-28. 7 1942. my darling, San aprais I did up unto yesterday as ilended because down so hay!
-Darly or come on the 15th has the britte is have been making such a now alme have that has the order is on its way dan afraid the Co will make me take it but any luck at all Schould be able to have in almet two weeks time from and shall Then ask the CO. if does not mind me hinging you back Believe it rust there is still an order about bring ing wife into Shillong although everybody including The General seems to be distriging it as fast as they can have written to the bankers today and asked them to send over some money to you be have go tons horsadays darling Don't kuns quite what to do with it all.
+28. 7 1812 Lan apais I did up unto yesterde hay!
+Darlin silended.
+4. as ~ come on the 15th has the brouth making such a tas alme have has was the order is on its way dan afre the Course in ake in take it but a at all Schould be able to have in form was shall almet hos weeks him ask the CO. if does not mind me order about bring ing wife into Shillong although werybridy including The General seems to be dischering it as fast as they can Shave written to the bankers today and asked them to send over ne , be have go tons unsadays darken to Don't kuns quite what to do with it all.